Since 2004, Sesaya has provided schools, preschools and childcare centres throughout Toronto with:

 - PA Day, March Break, summer and special-event programs

-Try us out … at a nominal (and refundable) cost!
+You can try us out for a reasonable (and refundable) cost!

 We’d love to talk to you about your child care centre’s goals and needs.
-If you’ve never seen a Sesaya program before, we’d be thrilled to do a demo at a nominal charge at your facility, with your students.
+We’d be thrilled to do a demo at a nominal charge at your facility, with your students.
 If you sign up for an ongoing program, we’ll apply the charge against the ongoing program fee.

 - Visual, auditory, and tactile play, combining a wide variety of colours, textures, sounds and movements